-R. Q. Eades et al., "Evaluation of the 20 L Dust Explosibility Testing Chamber and Comparison to a Modified 38 L Vessel for Underground Coal," International Journal of Mining Science and Technology, vol. 28, no. 6, pp. 885-890, China University of Mining and Technology, Nov 2018.
+R. Q. Eades et al., "Evaluation of the 20 L Dust Explosibility Testing Chamber and Comparison to a Modified 38 L Vessel for Underground Coal," International Journal of Mining Science and Technology, vol. 28, no. 6, pp. 885 - 890, article no. 5810173, China University of Mining and Technology, Nov 2018.

 The definitive version is available at https://doi.org/10.1016/j.ijmst.2018.05.016